 *A Publication is a folder you create to categorise the emails you send.
 For example, a Publication can be a newsletter, and in that folder, you’ll find all your emails related to that newsletter.
 You can learn more about this under “How do I create an email?”

 The icon looking like a folder is the archive.
 Only shown to administrators.
 By clicking on this icon, you can see which templates have been created for your company, as well as standard templates that are included with the product.
 You will also find files, images and other content you have stored in the system.

 Through the gear icon, you can reach the administration page.
-Only shown to administrators, where you can, among other things, see who’s registered as a user in the system and what integrations you have.
+Only shown to administrators, where you can, among other things, see who’s registered as a user in the system, user activity logs, and what integrations you have.

 At the bottom, you’ll find your account settings, like language and password.